K. Kunhi Kannan: Death

 Kunhikannan died suddenly from a cerebral haemorrhage at the age of 47.
 He was married to Koussalia who published his 1931 book posthumously through G.A.
 Natesan publishers.
 Coleman stated that Kunhikannan's name "will find enduring association with Entomological investigations in this State, more especially with reference to the devising of methods of insect control adapted to our conditions....
 Dr Kunhikannan displayed a real genius and his is a shining example for the Entomologist of the future".
-Kunhikannan was succeeded in his position as entomologist to the state of Mysore by T.V.
-Subrahmaniam, brother of T. V. Ramakrishna Ayyar.
+Another obituarist noted "the manner in which he broke away from the thraldom of the spray pump".
+Kunhikannan was succeeded in his position as entomologist to the state of Mysore by T. V. Subrahmaniam, brother of T. V. Ramakrishna Ayyar.
 Gynaikothrips kannani a thrips species collected on Eugenia from Bangalore was named after him by the Californian entomologist Dudley Moulton in 1929.